CPS251 Android Development by Scott Shaper

 object NavigationRoutes {

-const val PROFILE = "profile/{userId}" // The bedroom (with a specific person's name)
+const val PROFILE = "profile/{userId}" // userId is a path argument

 }